-- Presentation in young children (median age, 3 years).[1,7] - Low rates of mutations that affect protein structure, approximately five per genome.[2]
+- Presentation in young children (median age, 3 years).[1,7] - Low rates of variants that affect protein structure, approximately five per genome.[2]

 - Gain of chromosome 1q, a known poor prognostic factor for patients with ependymoma,[8] in approximately 25% of cases.[1,3,9] - Loss of chromosome 6q, reported to be a poor prognostic factor for patients with PF-EPN-A, in 8% to 10% of cases.[10] - A balanced chromosomal profile with few chromosomal gains or losses.[1,2] - Loss of the H3 K27 trimethylation mark and globally hypomethylated DNA.[11]
-Loss of the H3 K27 trimethylation mark occurs by one of the following two mechanisms: - Recurrent mutations of EZHIP in 10% of cases, with high EZHIP mRNA expression across almost all PF-EPN-A. [12,13] EZHIP expression (with or without mutation) results in inhibition of the methyltransferase EZH2 leading to loss of the H3 K27 trimethylation mark.[13,14] - Recurrent K27M mutations in histone H3 variants in a small proportion of cases.[15,16] Unlike diffuse midline gliomas, mutations in H3.1 (H3C2 and H3C3) are more common than mutations in H3.3 (H3-3A).[12]
-Histone mutations are mutually exclusive with high expression of EZHIP,[12] and they also lead to loss of the H3 K27 trimethylation mark through EZH2 inhibition.
+A prospective multi-institutional study analyzed 147 patients with ependymoma.
+The study reported high sensitivity and specificity for immunohistochemical detection of loss of the H3 K27 trimethylation mark in identifying PF-EPN-A cases.[12]
+Loss of this mark occurs through multiple mechanisms, including the following: - Recurrent variants of EZHIP in 10% of cases, with high EZHIP mRNA expression across almost all PF-EPN-A. [13,14] EZHIP expression (with or without alteration) results in inhibition of the methyltransferase EZH2 leading to loss of the H3 K27 trimethylation mark.[14,15] - Recurrent K27M variants in histone H3 variants in a small proportion of cases.[16,17] Unlike diffuse midline gliomas, variants in H3.1 (H3C2 and H3C3) are more common than variants in H3.3 (H3-3A).[13]
+Histone variants are mutually exclusive with high expression of EZHIP,[13] and they also lead to loss of the H3 K27 trimethylation mark through EZH2 inhibition.

-A study that included over 600 cases of PF-EPN-A used methylation array profiling to divide this population into two distinctive subgroups, PFA-1 and PFA-2.[12]
+A study that included over 600 cases of PF-EPN-A used methylation array profiling to divide this population into two distinctive subgroups, PFA-1 and PFA-2.[13]
 Gene expression profiling suggested that these two subtypes may arise in different anatomical locations in the hindbrain.
 Within both PFA-1 and PFA-2 groups, distinctive minor subtypes could be identified, suggesting the presence of heterogeneity.
 Additional study will be required to define the clinical significance of these subtypes.